31 Must-Visit Nikko Attractions: Famous Sightseeing Spots You Can't Miss

 Ryuokyo Canyon

-Ryuokyo Canyon is said to have been formed by the eruption of volcanic rocks from an undersea volcano about 22 million years ago, which were gradually eroded by the flow of water from the Kinugawa River to create the landscape we see today.
-The powerful landscape, reminiscent of a rampaging dragon, stretches approximately 3 km between the Kawaji Onsen and Kinugawa Onsen resorts in the mountains.
+Ryuokyo Canyon is said to have been formed by the eruption of volcanic rocks from an undersea volcano about 22 million years ago, which were gradually eroded by the Kinugawa River to create the landscape seen today.
+The powerful rock formations stretch approximately 3 km between the Kawaji Onsen and Kinugawa Onsen resorts.

-Hiking trails are also available, with the longest being a three-hour walk.
-A leisurely hike while enjoying the seasonal scenery of Ryuokyo Canyon is sure to relax your body and mind.
+Hiking trails are available, with the longest being a three-hour walk.
+A leisurely hike while enjoying the seasonal scenery is one of the best ways to experience Nikko's natural side.

 Senjogahara Marshland